It’s Not What You Think

 Significant Number of Women Report Being Coerced to Have an Abortion

-- Two New York men have been jailed for killing their pregnant girlfriends who refused to have an abortion.
+- Two New York men have been jailed for killing their pregnant girlfriends who refused to have an abortion, also check.
 2

 - A couple in Maine kidnapped their pregnant 19-year-old daughter and attempted to take her to New York and force her to have an abortion.3